polylogyx/platform-docs/03_Provisioning_Polylogyx_Client/Readme.md

 -   Make sure the endpoints meet the following system requirements.

-    -   Support 64-bit architecture
+    -   Support 64-bit architecture on Windows 7 and above, Linux and MacOS

-    -   Windows 7 or later operating system installed as specified [here](https://github.com/polylogyx/osq-ext-bin)
+		-   For Windows 7 or later operating system installed as specified [here](https://github.com/polylogyx/osq-ext-bin)

+	-   Support 32-bit architecture on Windows platforms only (Windows 7 and above)

     -   Do not have these installed:

-        -   PolyLogyx client version older than 1.17.5
+        -   PolyLogyx client version not older than the one with 1.0.35.15

     -   Do not have host-based firewalls or other security tools that might interfere with a remote installation